 Portrait, the individual and singularity in a world of artificial intelligence

 The individual and the portrait make a genuine connection.
 Not only does the "portrait as a figuration of the particular" have the sociological dimension of the conditions of abstraction of a section of a society that has remained small in numbers at all times; it also requires individuality as an existing concept of possibility.
 This concept faces existential challenges.
 In addition to brain research and its relativization of fthe ree will, molecular genetics and their certain amount of determinism, the renaissance of the so-called artificial intelligence with its self-learning systems has recently become another crisis factor in the concept of the individual.
 To what extent an adaptation and continuation of the concept of the individual will be possible in the medium term?
 From the point of view of information theory, the focus is always directed on fixations.
 All those who are not portrayed are part of the sea of unfixed opportunities – at least when the scope gets widened beyond their direct personal acquaintances. this unfixed sea remains anonymous and, in all of its oppressive size and ubiquity, could evoke the constitution of something special, identifiable as a saving need.
 In the sense of information theory a portrait would be a signal that can be heard out of the background noise of the sea of anonymity.
 The notion of the identifier (ID) is too narrow here, although it is also the basic element of information theory.
 Rather, the term of the signal would be appropriate, in the sense of an identifiable carrier of meaning (whereby the meaning as such is initially irrelevant or yet to be discovered).

-Since 1996 i published a suite of information systems that today form the iDAI.world research data environment, with about 4 millions of data (idai.world).
+Since 1996 i published a suite of information systems that today form the iDAI.world research data environment, with about 4 millions of digital objects (idai.world).